-At December 31, 2022, the Company's allowance for financing receivables generated by the financing of VOI sales was \$742 million, which included amounts related to the Legacy-HGV and Legacy-Diamond operations.
-As discussed in Note 2 to the consolidated financial statements, the Company records an estimate of variable consideration due to uncollectibles as a reduction of revenue from VOI sales at the time revenue is recognized on a VOI sale.
-The Company uses a technique referred to as static pool analysis as the basis for determining the default rates that are used to estimate variable consideration and allowance for financing receivables.
-The estimates of the variable consideration are based on default rates that are an output of the Legacy-HGV and Legacy-Diamond static pools and consider current and future economic and market conditions.
+At December 31, 2023, the Company's allowance for financing receivables losses was \$779 million.
+As discussed in Note 2 to the consolidated financial statements, the Company estimates the variable consideration to be received from financed VOI sales and recognizes revenue net of amounts deemed uncollectible as the VOI is returned to inventory upon customer default.
+Variable consideration which has not been included within the transaction price is presented as a reserve on the financing receivable.
+The Company uses a technique referred to as the static pool analysis as the basis for determining the default rates that are used to estimate variable consideration and the allowance for financing receivables losses.
+The static pool analysis uses default rate information accumulated from several years of historical loan data to estimate future expected defaults on the outstanding financing receivables.
+The reasonableness of the static pool analysis is evaluated by management in light of current and future economic and market conditions.

-Auditing the Legacy-HGV and Legacy-Diamond allowance for financing receivables was challenging and required additional audit effort due to the complex nature of the static pool analysis and the high volume of data which is utilized in applying the static pool analysis.
-The estimate also required judgment
+Auditing the allowance for financing receivables losses was challenging and required additional audit effort due to the high volume of data that is utilized in applying the static pool analysis.
+Additionally, the allowance for financing receivables losses is sensitive to changes in the estimated default rates given the size of the outstanding timeshare financing receivable balance as of year-end.